-The Dewees Island Conservancy is a separate 501c3 corporation which focuses on habitat restoration.
-The mission is to help nature thrive by protecting and restoring the natural environment within our conservation areas.
-We work in partnership with the US Fish and Wildlife Service (USFWS,) Ducks Unlimited (DU), Audubon South Carolina, and the Dewees Island POA to enhance wetlands on the island.
-We also participate in outreach programs with Friends of Cape Romain National Wildlife Refuge, the South Carolina Department of Natural Resources (SCDNR) and the Dewees Island POA.
+The Dewees Island Conservancy is a 501c3 corporation focusing on habitat restoration on Dewees Island.
+We help nature thrive by protecting and restoring the natural environment within the conservation areas of Dewees Island.
+We have established partnerships with the US Fish and Wildlife Service (USFWS) Ducks Unlimited (DU), Audubon South Carolina, and the Dewees Island POA to enhance wetlands on the island.
+We also participate in outreach programs with Friends of Cape Romain National Wildlife Refuge and South Carolina Department of Natural Resources (SCDNR).

-The Dewees Island Conservancy often sponsors summer interns, who work both on Dewees and within Cape Romain National Wildlife Refuge to help endangered loggerhead sea turtles.
+The Dewees Island Conservancy sponsors summer interns, some of whom work both on Dewees and within Cape Romain National Wildlife Refuge to help endangered loggerhead sea turtles.
 Others work to educate our guests about our fragile habitat.
 This summer we have a full time coyote intern.
 Island students can volunteer for our Youth Conservation Ambassador Program to provide services to aid in the protection of habitat or individual species, as well as providing educational opportunities to residents about the Conservancy.

 To learn more or donate, visit DeweesIslandConservancy.org.